smfcoder17/light-mvc/README.md

 # Readme

-**Light MVC** is a empty project to help you quickly start building an MVC application/website using php.
+**Light MVC** is a project template/framework to help you quickly start building your MVC based application/website using php.

 ## Installation!
   - **Git:**